Youth Baseball Game In Colorado Turns Into A Giant Brawl After Parents Argue Over 13-Year-Old Umpire’s Call

 Police in a suburban Denver community are on the lookout for suspects after a youth baseball game descended into a violent brawl that resulted in a handful of minor injuries and at least one serious injury, Denver’s KDVR-TV reports.
 The brawl started over a dispute over a call made by a 13-year-old umpire.

-On Saturday, parents and fans were gathered at the field at Westlake Elementary School in Lakewood for what would have otherwise been a mundane summer game between teams composed of seven-year-olds.
+On Saturday, parents and fans were gathered at the field at Westlake Elementary School in Lakewood for what would have otherwise been a mundane summer game between teams composed of 7-year-olds.
 According to ABC News, a 13-year-old umpire made a call that some parents didn’t like.
-The call that he or she made, and why it was in dispute, remains unclear.
+The call that he or she made and why it was in dispute remains unclear.

 Nevertheless, controversial was the call, and soon the dispute went from a shouting match to an all-out brawl, with 15-20 adults throwing punches.
 One woman jumped on a man’s back.
 Another man, according to a Facebook Post from the Lakewood Police Department, sucker-punched another man.